1926 Ontario general election: Post-election scandals

+The election in Bruce South was later declared void in June 1927.

+Pre-election timeline

 Redistribution of seats

 A 1925 Act provided for the redistribution of the Legislative Assembly into 112 ridings for the election.

 The dual-member ridings in the City of Toronto, in effect since the 1914 election, were abolished and replaced by single-member seats:

 Beaches was drawn out from York East, and High Park from York West.

 There were other changes made to ridings elsewhere in the Province: